Axon

 Axons are covered by a membrane known as an axolemma; the cytoplasm within an axon is called axoplasm.
 Most axons branch, in some cases very profusely.
 The end branches of an axon are called telodendria.
-The swollen end of a telodendron is known as the axon terminal or end-foot which joins the dendrite or cell body of another neuron forming a synaptic connection.
-Axons usually make contact with other neurons at junctions called synapses but can also make contact with muscle or gland cells.
+The swollen end of a telodendron is known as the axon terminal, or end-foot, which joins the dendrite or cell body of another neuron to form a synaptic connection.
+Axons usually make contact with other neurons at junctions called synapses, but they can also make contact with muscle or gland cells.
 In some circumstances, the axon of one neuron may form a synapse with the dendrites of the same neuron, resulting in an autapse.
 At a synapse, the membrane of the axon closely adjoins the membrane of the target cell, and special molecular structures serve to transmit electrical or electrochemical signals across the gap.
 Some synaptic junctions appear along the length of an axon as it extends; these are called en passant boutons ("in passing boutons") and can be in the hundreds or even the thousands along one axon.
 Other synapses appear as terminals at the ends of axonal branches.

 A single axon, with all its branches taken together, can target multiple parts of the brain and generate thousands of synaptic terminals.
 A bundle of axons makes a nerve tract in the central nervous system, and a fascicle in the peripheral nervous system.
-In placental mammals the largest white matter tract in the brain is the corpus callosum, formed of some 200 million axons in the human brain.
+In placental mammals, the largest white matter tract in the brain is the corpus callosum, formed of some 200 million axons in the human brain.